AnthonyChew/SC1015/README.md

 Welcome to team 1's DSAI Mini-Project.
 This Mini-Project allowed our team to venture beyond the syllabus of this course to gain insightful skills and knowledge through analyzing real-world trends and data.

-We would also like to thank our TALUO TIANZE for constantly encouraging us to experiment with new methods in approaching our problems.
+We would also like to thank our TA LUO TIANZE for constantly encouraging us to experiment with new methods in approaching our problems.
 This Mini-Project would not have been possible without his valuable feedback and expertise in the field of Data Science.